The relationship between the home and the school plays a very important part in a child's education.

 At all stages, staff will work with you to establish an agreed plan of action and timeline.

 Contact the class teacher or other relevant staff member via email to make an appointment to discuss your complaint.
-Staff email addresses are located under Contacts on our website.
 The staff member will work with you to resolve the problem.

 Stage 2: Review or investigation at the school level

 Contact the principal who will work with you and the staff member to resolve the problem.
 You may wish to formalise your complaint.
 To do this, you may write to the principal who will acknowledge the complaint with a written reply as soon as possible, even if a resolution is not available at this stage.